0xmonas/cobbee/DEPLOYMENT.md

 2. **Import Project**
    - Click "Add New..." → "Project"
    - Select your Git provider
-   - Find and import the `buycoffee` repository
+   - Find and import the `cobbee` repository
    - Vercel will auto-detect Next.js configuration

 3. **Configure Project**